Logo

 • Review logging and monitoring of data access and movement

-The majority of cloud security incidents stem not from sophisticated attacks but from misconfigured data protection controls.
+>The majority of cloud security incidents stem not from sophisticated attacks but from misconfigured data protection controls.

 Robin Joseph, Senior Pentest Consultant

-Step 6: Review Network Security Configuration
+6: Review Network Security Configuration

 Cloud networks require specialized security approaches.
 Your audit should evaluate:

-• Verify proper network isolation and segmentation
+• Network Segmentation: Verify proper network isolation and segmentation; review virtual network configurations

-• Validate rule sets for appropriate restrictions
+• Firewall Rules: Assess cloud firewall configurations and validate rule sets for appropriate restrictions

-• Verify proper TLS/SSL implementation
+• Traffic Encryption: Verify proper TLS/SSL implementation and review certificate management

-• Verify API authentication and authorization controls
+• API Security: Examine API gateway configurations; verify API authentication and authorization controls

-Step 7: Analyze Cloud Configuration and Hardening
+7: Analyze Cloud Configuration and Hardening

 Cloud misconfigurations remain one of the top causes of security incidents.
 Your audit should scrutinize:

-• Verify appropriate timeouts and resource limitations
+• Serverless Security: Assess function permissions and configurations; verify appropriate timeouts and resource limitations

 A concerning statistic from Gartner reveals that through 2025, 99% of cloud security failures will be the customer's fault, primarily due to misconfigurations.

-Step 8: Assess Monitoring and Incident Response
+8: Assess Monitoring and Incident Response

 Security monitoring and incident response are critical components of cloud security.
 Your audit should evaluate: